csyphor/pjt1/README.md

 ## 📋 Project Overview

-This project focuses on preprocessing and quality analysis of fMRI data from a schizophrenia study investigating speech perception and auditory hallucinations.
+This project focuses on preprocessing fMRI data from a schizophrenia study investigating speech perception and auditory hallucinations.
+Quality analysis framework has been implemented for assessing preprocessing outputs.
+Future work will involve machine learning model development (approach TBD).

 ### Dataset Information
 - **Source**: OpenNeuro Dataset ds004302